Indian banking NPAs

 The criminal practice operates across the Delhi High Court (criminal benches), the PMLA Special Court and CBI Special Court at Patiala House, and the six Delhi NCR sessions courts — Tis Hazari, Saket, Rohini, Dwarka, Karkardooma, and the Patiala House district.
 Detailed practice notes for each niche are maintained on the firm site at unifiedchambers.com/criminal-defence-delhi; an overview lives at /criminal-defence.

-Unified Chambers and Associates is a New Delhi–based legal practice with appearances at the Delhi High Court, both Patiala House special courts (PMLA and CBI), and across Delhi–NCR tribunals and sessions courts.
-Subodh is its Senior Partner.
-The firm operates two specialist verticals: institutional debt recovery (SARFAESI, DRT/DRAT, IBC, Section 138, commercial litigation) and white-collar criminal defence (PMLA, Enforcement Directorate, CBI, anticipatory bail, Delhi HC bail, bank-fraud defence).
+Unified Chambers and Associates is a New Delhi–based legal practice; Subodh is its Senior Partner.
+It appears at the Delhi High Court, both Patiala House special courts (PMLA and CBI), and across Delhi–NCR tribunals and sessions courts.
+Two practice areas: institutional debt recovery (SARFAESI, DRT/DRAT, IBC, Section 138, commercial litigation) and white-collar criminal defence (PMLA, Enforcement Directorate, CBI, anticipatory bail, Delhi HC bail, bank-fraud defence).

-The chambers represent both individual and institutional clients.
-Borrowers facing wrongful classification under SARFAESI; corporate guarantors caught in IBC personal-guarantor proceedings; founders defending Section 138 complaints arising from contested invoicing; lenders enforcing recovery certificates; partners in shareholder disputes; and enterprises retaining ongoing corporate-advisory counsel for governance, contracts, and commercial decisions.
+Clients include borrowers facing wrongful SARFAESI classification, corporate guarantors in IBC personal-guarantor proceedings, founders defending Section 138 complaints, lenders enforcing recovery certificates, partners in shareholder disputes, and enterprises retaining ongoing corporate-advisory counsel.

 “I have sat on the founder's side of the table.
 I know what it feels like when the bank calls in a loan, when a partner sues, when a tribunal notice arrives on a Friday evening.
 I built companies.
 I exited companies.
 I lost sleep over the same things my clients lose sleep over now.
 That is the perspective I bring to legal practice — not just legal knowledge, but business empathy.
 Indian entrepreneurs deserve counsel from someone who has actually been there.”